Mediation is an alternative dispute resolution method that is non-binding, but highly effective in resolving cases before trial.

-Mediation is the process of facilitating negotiation by two or more people or groups – usually referred to as “sides” – involved in a dispute.
+Mediation is the process of facilitating negotiation between two or more people or groups – usually referred to as “sides” – involved in a dispute.
 The goal of mediation to avoid the stress and uncertainty of taking a case to trial.
 It is so successful that many courts make mediation a mandatory requirement to obtaining a trial setting – meaning, you cannot go to trial until you have attempted mediation, at least, one time.

 Kevin Spencer obtained his Mediation Certification from the Center for Public Policy & Dispute Resolution at the University of Texas – School of Law in 2012.
 By doing so, he is qualified to mediate disputes under the laws of the State of Texas.
-Kevin has practiced law in the area of estate, trust, guardianship and fiduciary litigation for over twenty-five years and has participated in many mediation sessions as an attorney for a party.
+Kevin has practiced law in the area of estate, trust, guardianship and fiduciary litigation for over twenty-seven years and has participated in many mediation sessions as an attorney for a party.
 He has vast experience with mediating cases from the party’s perspective; qualities making him a more effective mediator.

 Kevin’s philosophy as a mediator is to get to work right away.
 Parties should come to the mediation prepared to get right to work with settlement offers already contemplated or even formulated.
 Our office is well-suited for multi-party lawsuits and we work through lunch to best use the full-day of meditation.
 We intend to make you as comfortable with the process as possible and our goal is to resolve the dispute and end the litigation.